Transportation in Williamsburg, Virginia: Highways

 Williamsburg is located adjacent to Interstate 64 and U.S. Route 60, which connect the city with Richmond to the northwest and Norfolk to the southeast.
 State Route 199, officially named the Humelsine Parkway (after former Colonial Williamsburg President Carl Humelsine), surrounds the city in a semicircle.
 State Route 5 links the city with the James River Plantations along the north shore of the James River, Interstate 295 and Richmond.
 State Route 31 links the city to Jamestown and the toll-free Jamestown Ferry.

 The Colonial Parkway provides a bucolic low-speed link between the points of the Historic Triangle which in addition to Colonial Williamsburg, includes Jamestown and Yorktown.
 It passes under the colonial-era "Restored Area" in a tunnel.
 With the exception of buses, commercial vehicles are not allowed on the Parkway.

 Public land transport

 Williamsburg Transportation Center is an intermodal facility located in a restored Chesapeake and Ohio Railway station located within walking distance of Colonial Williamsburg's Historic Area, the College of William and Mary, and the downtown area.

 More comprehensively than many other U.S. destinations, Williamsburg offers good public transport alternatives for visitors and citizens, both getting there, and moving around locally.
 The area has both a central intermodal transportation center and an extensive public transit bus system prepared to serve local users and visitors.

 Transportation center

 The centrally located Williamsburg Transportation Center is located near the Historic Area, the College of William and Mary, and the downtown area.
 Nearly all intercity and local rail and bus services use this Center.
-It is located in a restored building which was formerly a Chesapeake and Ohio Railway station, and affords easy access to the Colonial Williamsburg Visitor's Center.
+It is located in a restored building which was formerly a Chesapeake and Ohio Railway station, and affords easy access to the Colonial Williamsburg Visitor Center.